RP

 Prioritize cooked pork (leftover chops

-Cooked pork (leftover chops, cooked rice, eggs, and frozen peas and carrots shape the main flavor of Pork Fried Rice, so choose those carefully before worrying about smaller pantry additions.
+Cooked pork (leftover chops, cooked rice, eggs, and frozen peas and carrots carry most of the flavor.
+Spend attention there first.

 Prep notes